Olsen Racela: Personal life

 Racela's nickname was based on the day of his birth as it was during All-Saints Day.

 His brother, Raoul Cesar or Nash Racela, is currently the head coach of the Adamson Soaring Falcons and the former head coach of the FEU Tamaraws who were champions in the UAAP.
 Nash also coached the Batangas Blades in the Metropolitan Basketball Association.
 Olsen has 3 children namely Ryan, Raya, and Rafa.

-He is a cousin of former Blue Eagle and San Beda heas coach Yuri Escueta.
+He is a cousin of former Blue Eagle and San Beda head coach Yuri Escueta.